islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 > This is the **English version** for [the post I wrote in March 2024](/preguntas-y-respuestas-bilbostack-2024) answering several highly interesting questions related to my talk at the BilboStack conference about **Continuous Deployment** (including a lot of product-mindset, eXtreme Programming, and Lean Product Development values, principles and practices).

-> There were questions related with code freezes, teams in distributed timezones, painful experiences with Git Hooks, async PRs, pairing, parallel changes techniques, technical debt, outside-in TDD, how to deal with deployment coupling between front-back, achieving ISO 27001/SOC2 certifications while practicing continuous deployment, etc.
+> There were questions related with code freezes, branching strategies, teams in distributed timezones, painful experiences with Git Hooks, async PRs, pairing, parallel changes techniques, technical debt, outside-in TDD, how to deal with deployment coupling between front-back, achieving ISO 27001/SOC2 certifications while practicing continuous deployment, etc.

 # Questions and Answers from My Talk at BilboStack 2024

 When at the wonderful [BilboStack](https://bilbostack.com/){:target="_blank"}{:rel="noopener noreferrer"} I finished [my talk on Continuous Deployment](/slides-and-resources-talk-bilbostack-2024) (I’ll never tire of repeating that it was just an excuse to talk about “what really matters”, which is the ability to deliver value in a continuous and sustainable way, while enjoying the journey), I was informed that there were no questions 😱
-In my experience, when that happens it means the level of craziness was astronomical and the message didn’t land at all 😅
+In my experience, when that happens it means the level of boredom was astronomical and the message didn’t land at all 😅

 Luckily, it seems the explanation was less dramatic: there was some problem with the application that collected the questions (was a test missing? 😜).
-The organizers were kind enough to send them to me _afterwards_, so I’ll try to answer them in this post.
+The organizers were kind enough to send them to me afterwards, so I’ll try to answer them in this post.

 **Important clarification**: I lack a lot of context in almost every question; I would need to understand many things better before giving a “reasonable” answer.
 I’ll make this explicit in some responses and infer it in others 🙏